 ANNEX III

-UK Addendum to the EU Commission Standard Contractual Clauses
+International Data Transfer Addendum to the EU Commission Standard Contractual Clauses (Version B1.0 – in force 21 March 2022)

 Interpretation of this Addendum

-3. Where this Addendum uses terms that are defined in the Annex those terms shall have the same meaning as in the Annex.
+3. Where this Addendum uses terms that are defined in the Approved EU SCCs those terms shall have the same meaning as in the Approved EU SCCs.
 In addition, the following terms have the following meanings:

-6. Any references to legislation (or specific provisions of legislation) means that legislation (or specific provision) as it may change over time.
-This includes where that legislation (or specific provision) has been consolidated, re-enacted and/or replaced after this Addendum has been entered into.
+8. Any references to legislation (or specific provisions of legislation) means that legislation (or specific provision) as it may change over time.
+This includes where that legislation (or specific provision) has been consolidated, reenacted and/or replaced after this Addendum has been entered into.

 Hierarchy